 The vision of our governing board is to uphold the academic, organizational, and fiscal capabilities of IMAG Academy.
-Its mission is to ethically govern by investing in, developing, implementing, ensuring, and maintaining sound and proven governance practices across all aspects of our school in order to sustain it into the future.
+Its mission is to ethically govern by investing in, developing, implementing, ensuring, and maintaining sound and proven governance practices in support of all aspects of IMAG Academy in order to sustain it into the future.

 The governance philosophy of the School Governing Board is to be the ethical, legal, and financial stewards of IMAG Academy.
-It will be responsible to represent and maintain the school's vision and mission while being responsive to the School Director and other stakeholders in their charge of our academic success and the sustainability of the school.
+It will be responsible to represent and maintain the school's vision and mission while keeping the School Director accountable of IMAG Academy's academic success and the sustainability of the school.